ronaksahai/kite-tutorials/docs/intro.md

 Before getting started, it is recommended that you read the below given headings.

+## Usage/Credits
+I do not require credits if you're using the commands from this page in your server.

+**But** for people who make bots for a fee, if you're using any commands from this page, I would ask you to **not charge** people for these commands or claim them as your work.

+*Similarly, I would want server-owners to be aware of people who ask you to pay fees for "making an economy bot", etc. because all they are doing is copy-pasting stuff from this website.*

 ## Block IDs/Names

 You'll often see see this line in the tutorials :